VectorInstitute/ai-deployment-bootcamp/README.md

 terraform plans, and a README for guidance.
 - **data/**: Includes sample datasets or links to datasets used in the bootcamp, along with usage instructions.
-It also contains the implementation of dataset modules, or anything related to that.
+It also contains the implementation of dataset modules, and anything related to that.

 ### Reference Implementations Directory

 Each cloud provider covered in the bootcamp has a dedicated directory in the `reference_implementations/` directory.
-In each directory, there is a README file that provides an overview of the topic, prerequisites, and detailed instructions.
+In each directory, there is a README file that provides an overview of the code, prerequisites, and detailed instructions.

 Here is the list of the covered cloud providers:
 - [Google Cloud Provider (GCP)](reference_implementations/gcp)